bhartiy/learnsellacious/pages/12.categories/03.seller-commission/default.md

 6. Click on the manage commission button, you can see the same commission amount as you have entered in seller category for product category.

 ![](Screen%20Shot%202020-08-04%20at%2012.23.27%20PM.png)

+Seller category and product category commissions are vice versa.